Mahi/EasyPlayer/README.md

     player.fly()
     player.godmode()

-You can pass in a duration as an optional argument to make the effect temporary (instead of permanent): `player.noclip(3)` gives a noclip for three seconds.
+You can pass in a duration as an optional argument to make the effect temporary (as opposed to permanent): `player.noclip(3)` gives a noclip for three seconds.

 All of these effects return a `_PlayerEffect` instance.
 To remove an infinite effect, or an effect with a duration that hasn't ended yet, store the returned `_PlayerEffect` instance and call `.cancel()` on it: